vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

 ## Adding a new product type

-To create any product in commercetools, at least one product type needs to be set.
-It is a template with specific attributes for products of the same type.
+Before we can add any new product in commercetools, we need at least one product type.
+Product types are templates with specific attributes for products of the same type.
 You can read more about them on the [Modeling Product Types and Attributes](https://docs.commercetools.com/tutorials/product-modeling/product-types) page.

-Creating a product type involves changes in `Product types` menu:
+To create a product type, go to the `Product types` page from the sidebar menu.

 <center>
   <img